y2kstack/metaprogramming/README.md

 # metaprogramming

 In Ruby, metaprogramming is the ability to write code that can manipulate and define other code at runtime.
-This is achieved through the use of special methods and techniques, such as reflection and code generation.
+This is achieved through the use of special methods and techniques,

 Metaprogramming can be a powerful tool for making your code more flexible and reusable, but it can also be complex and difficult to understand, especially for beginners.

+Metaprogramming is writing code that writes code during runtime to make your life easier.

 Here is an example of metaprogramming in Ruby: